Welcome to the Kractal Project

 Chris Sampson

-As the world enters the digital age of human development, each field of human endeavour is becoming both more global (in that domain-specific knowledge can be shared instantly and globally…and products/services can be traded globally) and more local (in that domain knowledge and products/services can be contextualised and implemented for local community conditions).
-Facilitating this local contextualisation and organising for optimal socio-environmental balance both locally and globally is currently beyond the collective ability of humans.
+As the world progresses more deeply into the digital age, each field of human endeavour is becoming both more global (in that domain-specific knowledge can be shared instantly and globally…and products/services can be traded globally) and more local (in that domain knowledge and products/services can be more effectively contextualised and implemented for local community conditions).

 I will be adding more content to this blog over time and establishing an interactive discussion forum.
 For more information please contact me here.